Miterion/isp-site-template/README.md

 `$ bundle exec jekyll s`

 You can now visit http://locahost:4000 to see the page in action.

-## Livereload
-To use livereload, uncomment the gem in the _config.yml, then start the server with the `-L` option:

-`$ bundle exec jekyll s -L`

-This will run the testserver with the live reload feature.
-The page will now automatically update upon changes inside the project directory.
+Use the `--livereload` option, if you want the page to live reload on every change.